ankiano/resource-naming-guide/docs/source/index.rst

 Discrimination
 ===========

+| Alphabetical Bias:
-Organizing resources alphabetically might appear equitable, yet it can create systematic bias in favor of names starting with early alphabet letters.
+| While organizing resources alphabetically may seem fair, it can introduce a bias toward names beginning with letters early in the alphabet.
-This sets up a scenario where resources listed earlier gain an advantage, overlooking the merits and potential of others.
+| This sets up a scenario where resources listed earlier gain an advantage, overlooking the merits and potential of others.

+| Length Restrictions:
+| Systems that limit the length of names might disadvantage individuals with longer names, leading to truncation or exclusion of parts of their names.

+| Localization:
+| When systems are not localized for different regions or languages, they might not accommodate specific naming customs or variations, leading to exclusion or misrepresentation.

 Names that assume impermanent attributes